 There’s no doubt that the majority of our concerns look likely to be met, but as I laid out above, question marks remain and must be clarified at committee stage.

 Beyond the bill, the Lib Dems also need to set out our own vision of what a liberal (and liberty-enhancing, but that’s another post…) NHS would look like – for now we can be pleased that this misguided bill will indeed be gutted.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.